 The problem with most virtual team building isn't the activities themselves — it's that they're designed to be watched, not experienced.
 Trivia nights, watching the same presentation, synchronised Netflix parties: none of these create the kind of shared memory that actually changes how a team feels about each other.

-After running hundreds of virtual events across 50+ countries, here's what we've learned about what works and what doesn't.
+After running hundreds of virtual events across 50+ countries as a virtual team building activities company and refining our ideas for virtual team building activities — from year-round sessions to virtual holiday team building activities during peak seasons — here's what we've learned about what works and what doesn't.

 The core problem is passive consumption.
 When people watch a presenter, they're an audience — not a team.
 The activities that work share one characteristic: everyone does something with their hands simultaneously, and that shared doing creates real common ground.